Getting the Skinny On Influence Marketing

 - Lastly, positive reviews create a growing effect of positive opinion.
 Over 60 percent of customers spread the word on a good product or service via word-of-mouth.

-When it comes to the efficacy of influencers — major content creators and third-party personalities with a large following online — the stats speak volumes as well.
+When it comes to the efficacy of influencers, the stats speak volumes as well.
 Anyone with effective budgeting skills, a little nifty networking, and the communicative skills to get influencers interested in your product will be able to do more with that type of marketing than traditional avenues of advertisement — and the smaller the influencers, the better, according to AdWeek.
-We live in a day and age where people begin to seek out more genuine content — and it becomes harder to maintain integrity and honesty when you’re progressively looking like more and more of a sellout.
+We live in a day and age where people begin to seek out more genuine content.
+It becomes harder to maintain integrity and honesty when you’re progressively looking like more and more of a sellout.
 With a few distinct exceptions, fresher talent is better.

 Finding influencers is easy.
 The Internet is full of them.
-But targeting and getting to work with the right ones still isn’t an art that’s been mastered — and a lot of this has to do with understanding content, Internet subcultures and being able to get a general feel for a community and their potential as clientele.
-Any Internet fandom or following is susceptible to monetization — but if you don’t do it right, you’ll draw the ire of hundreds or thousands of dedicated and angry fans.
+But targeting and getting to work with the right ones still isn’t an art that’s been mastered.
+Any Internet fandom or following is susceptible to monetization.
+If you don’t do it right, you’ll draw the ire of hundreds or thousands of dedicated and angry fans.

 Ending it Off

 The thing about influence marketing is that you have to have a clear picture of what you’re looking for.
-Influencers look and function differently for every single industry, and the shape and form they take — and the content they deliver, right down to the way they deliver it — is vastly different from one industry to the next.
+Influencers look and function differently for every single industry.
 Makeup channels on YouTube are a whole different brand from gaming channels, or Instagram models, or DIY experts on Pinterest.
-Quit having a single image for an influencer, and instead try to create the most accurate general depiction of the best influencer in your specific line of business.
+Quit having a single image for an influencer.
+Instead, try to create the most accurate general depiction of the best influencer in your specific line of business.

-All successful influencers are masterful content creators, which should be their first significantly noticable quality.
+All successful influencers are masterful content creators, which should be their first significantly noticeable quality.
 From there, their potential for growth depends on you.